On Solving a Generalized Chinese Remainder Theorem in the Presence of Remainder Errors

 One of the natural applications of CRT is in parallel computing, as CRT can be interpreted as an isomorphism between a ring (of bigger size) and a direct product of rings (of smaller sizes).
 Since arithmetic operations on those smaller rings are closed and independent, an operation in the bigger ring may be decomposed into operations in those smaller rings in parallel \cite{dlx,gxu}.
 Applications of CRT in fast computation can be found in cryptography \cite{stinson}, e.g., fast decryption in RSA, solving the discrete logarithm with a composite modulus, and the fast point counting method for elliptic curves .
 In a series of work by Xia and his collaborators, a generalized CRT (the so called Robust CRT) has been used to solve problems of estimating frequencies given that the signal waveforms are undersampled multiple times, \cite{llx,WangXia,XiaWang}.
-For example, in \cite{WangXia}, Wang and Xia discussed the following form of CRT, which is to solve the system of congruences
+For example, in \cite{WangXia}, Wang and Xia discussed the following form of CRT, which is to construct an approximation to the solution of the system of congruences